 - Calcium – 300 mg

 - Iron – 12.5 mg

-Wheatgrass is a good source of protein, antioxidants, bioflavonoids, and amino acids.
+Wheatgrass is a good source of vital nutrition and contains protein, antioxidants, bioflavonoidsi XA group of plant nutrients found in citrus fruits, possessing antioxidant and medicinal properties. , and amino acids.
 Wheatgrass consists of 17 different amino acids, and 8 of those are essential to humans (our body cannot produce them) (22).
 It also contains a type of green pigment, known as chlorophyll, which has many health benefits (23).

 Though wheatgrass is generally safe for consumption, it does have a few side effects that you need to keep in mind.
 Check them out in the following section.

 Though it is usually considered safe, there have been cases of adverse effects following its consumption.
 Since it is grown within the soil and consumed raw, wheatgrass also has an increased risk of contamination.
 The common adverse effects of wheatgrass include headache, nausea, and allergies.